bytescout/pdf-co-api-samples/PDF To Excel API/JavaScript/Advanced Conversion Options With Rotated Input/README.md

-## PDF to excel API in JavaScript using PDF.co Web API

-### Build PDF to excel API in JavaScript: ### Step-by-step instructions on how to do PDF to excel API in JavaScript

-Writing of the code to PDF to excel API in JavaScript can be done by developers of any level using PDF.co Web API.
-PDF to excel API in JavaScript can be applied with PDF.co Web API.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## PDF to excel API in JavaScript and PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-This rich and prolific sample source code in JavaScript for PDF.co Web API contains various functions and options you should do calling the API to implement PDF to excel API.
-If you want to know how it works, then this JavaScript sample code should be copied and pasted into your application’s code editor.
-Then just compile and run it.
-Enjoy writing a code with ready-to-use sample JavaScript codes to implement PDF to excel API using PDF.co Web API.

-PDF.co Web API free trial version is available for download from our website.
-Free trial also includes programming tutorials along with source code samples.

 ## REQUEST FREE TECH SUPPORT